papermerge/papermerge-core/docker/README.md

 and is meant to quick setup all external services and all dependencies required for development environment.

-Basically if you are developer and indend to play with source code - development mode is for you, otherwise use production mode.
+Basically if you are developer and intend to play with source code - development mode is for you, otherwise use production mode.

 Docker compose files for production mode start with prefix ``prod-``.
 For development mode start